-With our range of shows, and the expertise of our volunteers, we can accomodate all ages in our visits - even parents!
+With our range of shows, and the expertise of our volunteers, we can accommodate all ages in our visits - even parents!

 Booking the Dome

 There are a few requirements for the dome that we need to be met in order to run a visit:

 - We are able to organise visits to locations within approximately a one hour drive of campus.

 - We require a large room to host the dome; at least 7m * 7m floor space, and a ceiling of at least 3m.
 The room must have accessible power sockets too.

 - Setting up and taking down the dome isn't quick!
 We like to have one hour to set up and sort out teething troubles, then 30 minutes to pack away at the end of the day.
 Due to this time, we cannot pack up and then reassemble the dome during a visit, so we need the room for the duration.

 - Due to the size of our volunteer pool, we do not have DBS checks for these visits.
 We that require a teacher/responsible adult is with the children at all times.